 Dogs can be a carrier of heartworm but not have heartworm disease.

 As the late and great Dr Glen Dupree heartworm specialist had always indicated, “I operate under the assumption that all dogs have heartworms.
 But there is a big difference between having heartworms and heartworm disease and that difference is a healthy immune system”.
 More on that in a minute!

-The most important factor we need to understand to why heartworm is not active on the Central Coast, is due to environmental conditions.
+The most important factor we need to understand why heartworm is not active on the Central Coast is due to environmental conditions.
 We pulled the stats from temperature averages across the coast and found some interesting facts…

-We now know that female species specific mosquitoes can’t sustain heartworm incubation of microfilariae which is rendered deactivated in temperatures less than 15 degrees Celsius.
-According to the above table we see that is a massive part of the year, ranging from Mid March till Mid November.
+We now know that female species-specific mosquito can’t sustain heartworm incubation of microfilariae which is rendered deactivated in temperatures less than 15 degrees Celsius.
+According to the above table, we see that is a massive part of the year, ranging from Mid March till Mid November.
 This means that 8 months of the year the microfilariae become non-active (dormant).
 Even if we have a plague of mosquitoes due to wet weather, heartworm is not on the menu during this period as the environmental conditions are not right due to the low temperature.